Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ![alt text](./Assets/vs-code-docker-sml.png "VS Code Docker")

-### Setting up the Development Environment on the Raspberry Pi
+## Setting up the Development Environment on the Raspberry Pi
-We will need to setup our Raspberry Pi with all of the capbailities we will need to develop for our Protcol Translation Gateway.
+We will need to setup our Raspberry Pi with all of the capabilities we will need to develop for our Protcol Translation Gateway.

 #### Connecting to the Raspberry Pi using SSH
 We will be connecting to the Raspberry Pi using the remote SSH capability of Visual Studio Code that we installed as part of our development toolchain.
 When you set the RPi up, we enabled the device to connect to our Wifi network.

 Now we want to find the IP address of our RPi and connect to via VS Code's Remote SSH tools.
 This will let us develop our code and test our application working remotely connected to the device.

-Here is the documetnation on the extension for VS Code...
+* Here is the documetnation on the extension for VS Code...
 [LINK: Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

-Here is how we will connect to the Raspberry Pi...
+* Here is how we will connect to the Raspberry Pi...
 [LINK: Remote development over SSH](https://code.visualstudio.com/remote-tutorials/ssh/getting-started)

 #### Connect to the Raspberry Pi